maartenba/maartenba.github.io/_posts/2020-01-17-invoking-non-http-azure-functions-over-http-to-make-development-easier.markdown

 author: Maarten Balliauw
 ---

-Last week, I was presenting at [IglooConf](https://www.iglooconf.fi) ([Indexing and searching NuGet org with Azure Functions and Search](https://www.youtube.com/watch?v=ZxH133cyns8)).
+This week, I was presenting at [IglooConf](https://www.iglooconf.fi) ([Indexing and searching NuGet org with Azure Functions and Search](https://www.youtube.com/watch?v=ZxH133cyns8)).
 During one of the demos, I casually used a feature we shipped with the latest [Azure Toolkit for JetBrains Rider](https://plugins.jetbrains.com/plugin/11220-azure-toolkit-for-rider): when the Azure Functions host is running on a development machine, Rider lets us trigger functions from the gutter by generating an HTTP request for it.

 ![Trigger Azure Functions from Rider](/images/2020/01/trigger-azure-functions-from-rider.png)

-Azure Functions can be triggered over HTTP, regardless of whether they are using an HTTP trigger or not.
-For HTTP-triggered functions, there's of course an HTTP endpoint we can call, but the runtime also provides an endpoint for non-HTTP-triggered functions!
+Chatting with some attendees, not a lot of people are aware this is possible.
+During development, **Azure Functions can be triggered over HTTP, regardless of whether they are using an HTTP trigger or not.** For HTTP-triggered functions, there's of course an HTTP endpoint we can call, but the runtime also provides an endpoint for non-HTTP-triggered functions!

 So instead of having to change the schedule expression on a `TimerTrigger` to see our function get invoked during development, we can invoke it over HTTP, on demand.